iam-peekay/personal-website/content/posts/2019-05-25-how-is-cosmos-different-from-bitcoin-and-ethereum-part-2.md

 Hubs communicate with Zones and Zones communicate with each other indirectly through IBC.
 When a Zone creates an IBC connection with a Hub, it can automatically access every other Zone that is connected to the Hub.
 This means a Zone only needs to connect with Hubs, not other Zones.

-Hubs also prevent double spending among Zones by preserving the global invariance of each token's total amount across the Zones.
+**Hubs also prevent double spending among Zones by preserving the global invariance of each token's total amount across the Zones**.
 These tokens can be moved from one Zone to another in a special IBC packet called a "coin packet."

 **When a Zone receives a token from another Zone through the Hub, it only needs to trust the Hub and the Zone where the token originated; it doesn't need to trust all the other Zones in the network.**